waltonfuture/MM-UPT/README.md

 Our models are built upon the amazing [Qwen2.5-VL](https://huggingface.co/collections/Qwen/qwen25-vl-6795ffac22b334a837c0f9a5) family.
 We thank [EasyR1](https://github.com/hiyouga/EasyR1)  for the training codes.
-We also notice that several concurrent works have explored similar ideas.
-[TTRL](https://github.com/PRIME-RL/TTRL), demonstrates strong performance in test-time training with this approach idea.
+We also appreciate that several concurrent works have explored similar ideas.
+[TTRL](https://github.com/PRIME-RL/TTRL) demonstrates strong performance in test-time training with this approach.
 [SRT](https://github.com/tajwarfahim/srt) adopts this paradigm for the unsupervised self-training of LLMs.

 ## Contact